aitos-io/BoAT-ProjectTemplate/README.md

 The `BoAT-ProjectTemplate` repository is a universal development template for developing applications based on the `BoAT Infra Arch` infrastructure.

-Application development based on the `BoAT Infra Arch` infrastructure is achieved through three open-source repositories.
+Application development based on the `BoAT Infra Arch` infrastructure is achieved through three open-source repositories：

-1. `BoAT-ProjectTemplate`: provides a compilation structure, selects and clones compilation repositories to the local system, and configures the corresponding compilation environment according to the selected public repository.
+1. `BoAT-ProjectTemplate`: Provides a build structure, selects and clones the public source code repository to the local environment, configures the corresponding build environment according to the selected public source code repository, and modifies the Makefile.

-2. `BoAT-SupportLayer`: is the source code repository of the `BoAT Support Layer` of the `BoAT Infra Arch` infrastructure, which provides the underlying support required by BoAT applications, including an operating system abstraction layer, a driver abstraction layer, and a BoAT general component layer, providing common underlying operation interfaces for BoAT applications.
+2. `BoAT-SupportLayer`: The public source code repository for the `BoAT Support Layer`, which is the foundation of the `BoAT Infra Arch`, provides the underlying support required for BoAT applications, including the operating system abstraction layer, driver abstraction layer, and BoAT common component layer, to provide a universal low-level operation interface for BoAT applications.

-3. `BoAT-Engine`: is the source code repository of the `BoAT Engine` layer of the `BoAT Infra Arch` infrastructure, which provides API interfaces related to blockchain access for BoAT applications, implementing BoAT application's access to different blockchains.
+3. `BoAT-Engine`: `BoAT-Engine` is a public source code repository for the `BoAT Engine` layer of the `BoAT Infra Arch` foundation.
+It provides API interfaces for BoAT applications to access blockchains and realize access to different blockchains.
+To build an application development environment based on the `BoAT Infra Arch` foundation in the Linux operating system, it is necessary to confirm that the following dependency libraries and software have been installed on the Linux platform.

 These three repositories and the application platform jointly constitute the development environment based on the `BoAT Infra Arch` infrastructure, where BoAT applications are born.